 Further information and assistance for parishes

 Parish Disclosure Officers should normally be able to advise incumbents and others about the administrative aspects of obtaining Disclosures and to assist applicants with completing application forms for Disclosures.
-For further help on these or any other matters regarding Disclosures, please contact the Safeguarding Office; where staff are always very willing to assist.
+For further help on these or any other matters regarding Disclosures, please contact the Safeguarding team (01227 459401), who are always happy to help.